 In July 1986 the first turf was dug by Cllr Mrs. Pat Rule for the Community Centre in Burns Road.
 Records note the building costs to have been £231,033, with planning approval for three main phases of construction.
 The first phase consisted of a Sports Hall, two meetings rooms, office, kitchen, toilets and Club Room.

 The building was completed on 9th September 1987, exactly 11 years after the Royston Community Association (RCA) was set up.
 North Hertfordshire District Council, who own the building, formally handed over the keys to the RCA at the Annual General Meeting on 30th September and an official opening ceremony took place on 5th December 1987.

 In September 1991 work began on the second phase of the building; this is a purpose-built annexe for Under 5s activities.
-It was completed in January 1992; Rainbow Playgroup moved in straight away and has been happily serving the community here ever since.
+It was completed in January 1992; Rainbow Playgroup moved in straight away and happily served the community until mid 2020.

 Over the years, many improvements have been made to the inside and outside of the Centre, thanks to funding from organisations such as North Hertfordshire District Council, The Brian Racher Charitable Trust and Anglia in Bloom, as well as the RCA’s own reserves.